© California TMS Clinics. 2025 | All rights reserved.

 Generally, TMS is considered safe and well-tolerated.
 However, it’s not to say it’s entirely side-effect-free.
 The good news is patients often experience these side effects only during the first few treatment sessions.
 They rarely experience anything acute enough to deter them from continuing treatment.
 TMS side effects can be classified into common and uncommon.

-The side effects associated with TMS aren't severe in most cases.
+The side effects associated with TMS therapy aren’t severe in most cases.
 They may include:

 Headache: Headache is the most common side-effect of TMS therapy.
 It’s reported in about half of patients.
 TMS headaches typically diminish due to the direct local analgesic effect of TMS or habituation.
 Patients can use over-the-counter pain medication to treat these headaches.